 Seattle is surrounded by water: Puget Sound to the west, Lake Washington to the east, and countless smaller lakes intersected by rivers spilling from the Cascade Mountain Range.
 There are many ways to get out on the water and stay cool.

 - Ultimate Guide to free spray parks, wading pools, beaches

 - Center for Wooden Boats, Seattle and Camano Island

 - Canoe, rowboat and kayak rentals at UW Seattle

 Cool off while biking or hiking

 There are hundreds of hiking and biking trails throughout King County.
-For hot summer days, here are ten (mostly paved) trails listed in the King County Park Trail Finder (listed roughly north to south):
+For hot summer days, here are ten (mostly paved) trails (listed roughly north to south):

 - The Burke-Gilman Trail runs 20 miles from Golden Gardens Park in Seattle to Bothell where it intersects the Sammamish River Trail.
 Part of the “locks to lakes corridor,” the BGT is a paved, off-road route over its entire length with the exception of a roadway segment in Ballard.
 The BGT is highly popular with cyclists, joggers, skaters and strollers, and it’s an important weekday commuter route.